 Regardless of the material you choose, you may wish to stain or paint it yourself.
 Faux wood beams often come prefinished, but you might choose to finish it yourself.
 With real wood, staining is almost a guaranteed necessity, and you’ll undoubtedly need to refinish it again in the future.

 You might also want to paint your beams a different color completely to add some splashes of color to your living room.
 It’s typically best to paint them before installing them.
 You’ll have far less mess that way.
-Using a paint roller with the color paint you want is probably the most efficient way to paint your ceiling beams, and it will minimize the texture as well.
-For added texture, using a brush may be preferable.

 If you want to paint your beams after installation, make sure you cover the edges with masking tape and set up tarps or drop cloths under each beam.
 Remove all furniture from the area, get out the ladder, and paint away.
 It will be a messy process, but the end results can be stunning.

 Bring Your Living Room To Life (For Less Money)

 If your next home improvement project involves installing living room ceiling beams, going with lightweight faux beams can make the process much simpler and less costly.
 You’ll have an easier time doing it yourself, and the results can be just as attractive as real wood.